-232.242.
-The Consent Holder's obligations in respect of the KGRG shall be limited to:

-- (a) ProvideWhere requested by the RG, to provide a venue for KG meetings; - (b) Give members at least three weeks' advance notice of the date, time and location of KG meetings; - (c)(a) Resource a/or Secretariat for the Committee whose role shall include taking Minutes of KG meetings, which shall be forwarded to KG members and the council within three weeks of each meetingRG meetings; - (d) Consult with the KG on matters of detailed design, including by providing draft design drawings and seeking feedback on matters of design and landscape treatment of the Pocket Park which is intended to facilitate access to the remaining beach area at Poupouwhenua; - (e)(a) Explore and discuss with the KGRG opportunities to engage persons nominated by the KGRG to undertake roles as marine mammal observers and/or field technicians for collection of samples of water/substrate/shellfish as required by these consents or more generally for Northport's operations; - (f)(a) Identify external business opportunities for mana whenua where they arise, including in associated or ancillary businesses.
-Examples might be providing services to cruise ship operators and/or passengers; or preferential purchase of specimen plants for landscaping requirements; - (g)(a) Provide copies of the relevant draft management plans, reports and documentation required
+- 229. The Consent Holder's obligations in respect of the KG shall be to: - (a) Provide a venue for KG meetings; - (b) Give members at least three weeks' advance notice of the date, time and location of KG meetings; - (c) Resource a Secretariat for the Committee whose role shall include taking Minutes of KG meetings, which shall be forwarded to KG members and the council within three weeks of each meeting; - (d) Consult with the KG on matters of detailed design, including by providing draft design drawings and seeking feedback on matters of design and landscape treatment of the Pocket Park which is intended to facilitate access to the remaining beach area at Poupouwhenua; - (e) Explore and discuss with the KG opportunities to engage persons nominated by the KG to undertake roles as marine mammal observers and/or field technicians for collection of samples of

-- by the conditions of this resource consent to the KGRG; - (h)(a) Consider and, if requested by the KGRG, provide a written or other agreed appropriate response to recommendations made by the KGRG, to the extent detailed in these conditions or otherwise agreed by the KG; RG; - (i)(b) To make available any staff members or independent experts engaged by the Consent Holder to appear before the KGRG, with the costs of the experts' attendances and any necessary preparation to be met by the Consent Holder; - (j)(c) Subject to any operational or health and safety constraints, provide a reasonable ongoing opportunitiesopportunity for mana whenua to walk the siteExpansion Project Site before works commence to observe, categorise and discharge their obligations as kaitiaki; - (k)(d) Be involved in the development, implementation and monitoring of cultural indicators as contemplated by condition 241249 below; and - (H)(e) Provide monthly email updates to the KGRG during construction works to advise of: - (i) keyKey progress milestones, - (ii) the The outcomes of monitoring conducted in accordance with these resource consents, and - (iii) anyAny exceedances of relevant conditions of these resource consents.
+- water/substrate/shellfish as required by these consents or more generally for Northport's operations; - (f) Identify external business opportunities for mana whenua where they arise, including in associated or ancillary businesses.
+Examples might be providing services to cruise ship operators and/or passengers; or preferential purchase of specimen plants for landscaping requirements; - (g) Provide copies of the relevant draft management plans, reports and documentation required by the conditions of this resource consent to the KG; - (h) Consider and, if requested by the KG, provide a written or other agreed appropriate response to recommendations made by the KG, to the extent detailed in these conditions or otherwise agreed by the KG; - (i) To make available any staff members or independent experts engaged by the Consent Holder to appear before the KG, with the costs of the experts' attendances and any necessary preparation to be met by the Consent Holder; - (j) Subject to any operational or health and safety constraints, provide reasonable ongoing opportunities for mana whenua to walk the site before works commence to observe, categorise and discharge their obligations as kaitiaki; - (k) Be involved in the development, implementation and monitoring of cultural indicators as contemplated by condition 238 below; and - (I) Provide monthly email updates to the KG during construction works to advise of: - (i) key progress milestones, - (ii) the outcomes of monitoring conducted in accordance with these resource consents, and - (iii) any exceedances of relevant conditions of these resource consents.